 If you are like me and have always known that you have trigger points in an area that has been inaccessible to other tools, then you’ll instantly get a lot of value from the PSO-RITE.

-But aren’t there other things you can find around the house that are shaped like the PSO-RITE?
-Why not use them and save yourself some money?
+But aren’t there other things you can find around the house that is shaped like the PSO-RITE?
+Why not use that and save yourself some money?

-Well, I’m sure you can find something in your house that partially does the trick like a Kettlebell handle, but why not spend the money and get a tool specially designed for the job and cut out the hassle and risk of using something else?
+Well, I’m sure you can find something in your house that partially does the trick like a Kettlebell handle, but why not spend the money and get a tool specially designed for the job?

 What Do Others Say About the PSO-RITE?